demisto/content/Packs/Kenna/Integrations/KennaV2/README.md

 Use the Kenna v2 integration to search and update vulnerabilities, schedule a run connector, and manage tags and attributes.
 This integration was integrated and tested with version 1.0 of Kenna.

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous version of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-kenna-v2).

 ## Configure Kenna v2 on Cortex XSOAR